-The Dutchess County Commission on Human Rights shall be comprised of the Human Rights/EEO Officer, who will be the Chairperson of the Commission and 14 members (volunteers) representing a broad spectrum of the community, including, but not limited to the following factors: areas of expertise, advocacy, experience, community involvement, profession, education, race, ethnicity, gender and gender identity, sexual orientation, national origin, age, religion, and geography.
+The Dutchess County Commission on Human Rights shall be comprised of the Executive Director, who will be the Chairperson of the Commission and 14 members (volunteers) representing a broad spectrum of the community, including, but not limited to the following factors: areas of expertise, advocacy, experience, community involvement, profession, education, race, ethnicity, gender and gender identity, sexual orientation, national origin, age, religion, and geography.

 A member of the Dutchess County Commission on Human Rights shall be by reputation, inclination, training and experience, dedicated to the cause of human rights.
 Any individual appointed to the Commission will have demonstrated an abiding interest in the cause of human rights and a familiarity with the community, its needs, problems, strengths, and weaknesses that will greatly assist that person in achieving the goals of the Commission.